The Festival in 2022, interview with Thierry Frémaux

 At Cannes, short films feature in the Competition, at the end of which the Short Films Jury awards a Palme d’or, and in the Short Film Corner, a professional area dedicated to meeting people, exchanging ideas and promoting films.

 In 2010, the Festival created "Cannes Court Métrage" to bring these two entities together in a complementary dynamic in an attempt to offer an all-encompassing panorama of short film production worldwide, as well as to stimulate the creativity of short film artists.

 What initiatives has the Festival set up to encourage film production?

 As the Festival has developed over the years, a number of initiatives designed to promote the talents of the future have already been introduced: the Caméra d’or is awarded to the best film presented either in the Official Selection, during Directors’ Fortnight or during the Semaine de la Critique, while the Cinéfondation presents film school works and organises the Residence and the Workshop.
 The development of ‘Cannes Short Films’ is another step in this direction.
 Together, these initiatives enable us to act as an observatory for the trends shaping the cinema of the future.

 What do the “Red Carpet Steps” represent today?

 How do you maintain the Festival’s international dimension?

-Every year, the Festival invites filmmakers from all over the world to give their own interpretation of the world of today and tomorrow, creating a world map of cinema.
-In 2018, more than 120 countries were represented.
-It’s a virtuous circle: as long as the Festival remains out in front, everybody wants to be at Cannes!
-Accredited professionals come from all around the world, and there is international coverage of the event in the media.
-In addition, the Festival de Cannes offers filmmaking countries the chance to showcase the richness of their cinema in the Village International, which hosts an increasing number of countries every year, nearly sixty in 2018.
+Every year, the Festival invites artists from all over the world to give their own interpretation of the world of today and tomorrow, creating a world map of cinema.
+In 2019, the 57 films in the Official Selection were produced by 35 different countries.
+Accredited professionals come from all around the world as well (170 countries were represented in 2019) and there is international coverage of the event in the media.
+In addition, the Festival de Cannes offers filmmaking countries the chance to showcase the richness of their cinema in the Village International, which hosts an increasing number of countries every year - nearly a hundred in 2019.
+It’s a virtuous circle: as long as the Festival leads the way, everybody wants to be at Cannes!

 Does the Marché du Film represent the economic side of the Festival de Cannes?